AlbertGromek/TechnicalExercise/README.md

 Once you have entered a valid city and country (country code according to ISO 3166 2 letter format) and click submit, it will show the description of the weather report on the screen.

 If you make more than 5 requests in one hour you will get a message on the screen that the rate limit has been exceeded.
+You can then use another one of the 5 API keys to make more requests.

 The ClientId (API Key) is hardcoded in App.js line 14.
 It is set to one of the 5 valid API keys, you can check that a 401 is received when the ClientId is changed, and a relevant error message appears on the screen.